Ellmau, Austria: Family Ski Guide

 ✈️How Do You Get to Ellmau?

-Driving is the move here.
-Ellmau sits just off the A12 motorway in Tyrol's Inn Valley, and the final stretch into the village is flat, well-maintained valley road.
-No white-knuckle switchbacks.
-No mountain passes, no chains required beyond the standard Austrian winter tire law (mandatory from November 1 to April 15, Winterreifen, and every rental car in Austria comes equipped).
-If you're flying into Munich, you'll cross the Austrian border at Kufstein, 20 minutes from Ellmau.
-Budget €10 for the Vignette (motorway toll sticker), which you can buy at border petrol stations or digitally via the ASFINAG app before you land.
+Driving is the move.
+Ellmau sits just off the A12 motorway in Tyrol's Inn Valley.
+The final stretch into village is flat, well-maintained valley road.
+No white-knuckle switchbacks, no mountain passes, no chains required beyond standard Austrian winter tires (mandatory November 1-April 15, every rental comes equipped).

-Families who'd rather skip the rental car can book shared transfers through Four Seasons Travel or Shuttledirect, both running regular services from all three airports.
-From Salzburg, shared transfers run €40 to €50 per adult.
-Private transfers for a family of four cost €180 to €220 from Munich, which splits nicely if you're traveling with another family.
+Families skipping rental cars can book shared transfers through Four Seasons Travel or Shuttledirect.
+From Salzburg, shared transfers run €40-€50 per adult.
+Private transfers for family of four cost €180-€220 from Munich, splitting nicely with another family.

 ☕What Can You Do Off the Slopes?